 IRS Form 1099 reports income earned from self-employment, interest, dividends, and other sources.
 1099 recipients can get the IRS form from the company, state, individual, or organization that paid them potentially taxable income.

-Since this document can contain information about potentially taxable income (pre-deductions), it’s worth holding on to all 1099s received—whether printed or sent electronically.
+Since this document can contain information about possibly taxable income (pre-deductions), it’s worth holding on to all 1099s received — whether printed or sent electronically.
 IRS 1099 forms can be helpful when filing both state and federal income taxes.
+Knowing how to read these forms can play a key role in understanding your taxes.

 Should you expect a 1099?
 Well, it depends.
 If you do any work as a freelancer or an independent contractor, then it’s likely that you will receive one for pretax, non-employee compensation.